Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 });
 ```

 In the example above, a render is triggered every time the post collection changes, even if the changed post is not created by the user.
-Using selectors, we can avoid those unnecessary re-renders and update the component only if one of user’s posts has been created or modified:
+Using selectors, we can avoid those unnecessary re-renders and update the component only if one of the user’s posts has been created or modified:

 ```typescript
 // selectors.ts